badrod/AspireAppDemo/README.md

 Testing

-- /Tests.csproj includes unit tests for core parsing logic
+- /Tests.csproj xUnit includes:
-- One integration test for the upload API endpoint
+  - Integration test for the upload API endpoint
-- Add more unit tests for parsing and API behaviors in a tests project
+  - Samples of some unit tests for parsing and API behaviors in a tests project
   - For manual tests, use index.html UI and sample invoice files

 CI/CD Visibility

 - ✅ Build & Test status via GitHub Actions
 - 📊 Coverage reports via Codecov
-- 🛡️ Quality gate via SonarCloud
+- 🛡️ Quality gate via SonarQube/SonarCloud
+- 🛡️ CodeQL Bult in Security checks in Github Workflows (scan for passwords/api keys in repo etc)

 Artifacts (coverage reports) are uploaded in each workflow run and can be downloaded from the Actions tab.

 Contributing